-Less than one-third of business schools in the United States are fully accredited by AACSB International — The Association to Advance Collegiate Schools of Business.
+Less than one-third of business schools in the United States are accredited by AACSB International — The Association to Advance Collegiate Schools of Business.
 TU is one of only two private universities in Oklahoma to hold this distinction.

-TU finance students actively manage the Student Investment Fund, a portfolio with a value that exceeds $4.5 million.
+TU finance students actively manage the Student Investment Fund, a portfolio with a value of more than $7 million.
 In addition to providing real-stakes, real-dollar financial management experience, the fund provides earnings that subsidize scholarships for finance students.

 Friends of Finance is an organization of business professionals, TU alumni and supporters of the Collins College of Business.
-Eight times a year, the Executive Speakers’ series brings leading executives to the TU campus to share their knowledge and explore important business issues.
+Eight times a year, the Executive Speakers series brings leading executives to the TU campus to share their knowledge and explore important business issues.
 Past speakers include executives from Coach, Wal-Mart Stores, Inc., Bank of America, Southwest Airlines, QuikTrip Corporation, Lloyd’s of London, Chesapeake Energy and The Boeing Company (just to name a few!).

 Each year, the School of Accounting and Computer Information Systems hosts the statewide Conference of Accountants, which features distinguished national and international speakers on current trends and issues in the field of accounting.

 Student teams from The University of Tulsa’s Collins College of Business regularly place in the top spots in the Love’s Entrepreneur’s Cup.